akhilarsh/ecommerce_dwh/docs/SETUP_GUIDE.md

 This guide provides step-by-step instructions for setting up and running the e-commerce data warehouse project.

-> **Supported Platforms:** Snowflake and PostgreSQL.
-BigQuery, Redshift, and Databricks connectors are planned.
+> **Supported Platforms:** Snowflake, PostgreSQL, Databricks (Unity Catalog), Google BigQuery, Amazon Redshift.
+All five share the same models, CLI, and data generators — pick a target with `dwh config set-wh <platform>`.

 ## 📋 Prerequisites